shuwari idp camp maiduguri 2020

 Target group

-The target group of humanitarian aid is people who are directly affected by disasters and violent conflicts, regardless of their religious, ethnic and political affiliations.
-A special focus is on internally displaced persons (IDPs) and returnee families, as well as on vulnerable groups such as widows from the states of Adamawa, Borno and Plateau.
+The target group for humanitarian aid are people who are directly affected by disasters and violent conflicts, regardless of their religious, ethnic or political affiliations.
+A special focus is placed on internally displaced persons and returnee families as well as particularly vulnerable groups such as widows from the states of Adamawa, Borno and Plateau.

 Activities